 What is ReadKit?

 ReadKit is a Mac read later client supporting all major provider: Instapaper, Pocket and Readability.
 Even more, ReadKit is a full-featured RSS reader as well.
 It supports Feedly, Fever, NewsBlur, Feed Wrangler and Feedbin services and it has a built in RSS engine (as an offline reader without syncing abilities).
-Finally, ReadKit can act as a bookmark client as well, it supports services from Pinboard and Delicious.
+Finally, ReadKit can act as a bookmark client as well, it supports Pinboard service.

 Which services are supported by ReadKit?